 - Pat: When did you last go to London to see Tommy?

-People say twenty eighteen more frequently than two thousand and eighteen because it’s shorter and easier to say.
-Two thousand and eighteen is more formal if you are need to use formal language.
+People say twenty-eighteen more frequently than two thousand and eighteen because it’s shorter and easier to say.
+Two thousand and eighteen is more formal if you need to use formal language.

 One last thing to remember is that one billion means one thousand million.